syncfusion-content/wpf-docs/wpf/OLAPGrid/How-To/Apply-Formatting-for-Measure-elements.md

 * Custom
 * None

-N> Suppose you are adding the elements into the ValueElements, You should enable the `DisplayMeasuresInDesiredOrder` property to true which is availble in OlapReport.
+N> Suppose you are adding the elements into the ValueElements, You should enable the `DisplayMeasuresInDesiredOrder` property to true which is available in OlapReport.

 ## Percent format